 OCCRC and COIDA are related through common board members and management.
+There were no economic development grants issued to COIDA in 2018.
 In 2017, OCCRC made economic development grants in the amount of \$15,250 to COIDA.
-No economic development grants were made for the year ended December 31, 2016.

 An active board member of OCCRC is also the chief executive officer of the organization associated with the 2017 issuance of \$10,500,000 in tax exempt bond financing.